310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 If people start thinking that they’re heroes, that they’ll beat up all the evil monsters… then all I can imagine is a future where people start beating up their own friends.

-This ally of justice business should just be left to the police.
+This hero of justice business should just be left to the police.
 {% endbubble %}

 {% bubble Chiaki %}